Public Service Staffing Complaints Regulations

 Marginal note:Notice of issue

-20 (1) If the complainant raises an issue involving the interpretation or application of the Canadian Human Rights Act in a complaint made under subsection 65(1) or 77(1) of the Act, the complainant must give notice to the Canadian Human Rights Commission under subsection 65(5) or section 78 of the Act.
-The notice must be in writing and must include
+20 (1) If the complainant raises an issue involving the interpretation or application of the Canadian Human Rights Act in a complaint made under subsection 65(1) or 77(1) of the Act, the notice that the complainant is required by subsection 65(5) or section 78 of the Act to give to the Canadian Human Rights Commission must be in writing and must include

 (a) a copy of the complaint;

-(b) the complainant’s name, telephone number and fax number, and a mailing address or electronic mail address that can be disclosed to all parties;
+(b) the complainant’s name and the mailing address or electronic mail address that is to be used for sending documents to the complainant;

 (c) the name, address, telephone number, fax number and electronic mail address of the complainant’s authorized representative, if any;